Installation

 Scientific background

-introduces Pyplis and implementation details.
-Furthermore, the article provides a comprehensive review of the technique of SO2 cameras with a focus on the required image analysis.
+In addition to a comprehensive introduction and scientific documentation of the software, the article provides a comprehensive review of the technique of SO2 cameras with a focus on the required image analysis.
 The paper was published in December 2017 as part of a special issue on Volcanic plumes of the Journal Geosciences (MDPI).
-Download paper.